dsw7/MetAromatic/README.md

 ```
 Then run:
 ```
-pip3 install --requirement requirements.txt
+pip3 install --requirement requirements.txt wheel
 ```
 This command will install the remaining project dependencies based on the `requirements.txt` file.
-Last, make
-the program entrypoint executable:
+Additionally, the command will install `wheel`.
+Next, generate the wheel:
 ```
-chmod +x MetAromatic/runner.py
+python3 setup.py clean --all bdist_wheel
 ```
-Then try running:
+Then install the package from the wheel:
 ```
-./MetAromatic/runner.py --help
+pip3 install dist/*.whl
 ```
-Which should return a help menu.
-Unit tests can be run as a quick sanity check as well:
+A `runner` binary should exist in `$PATH` if the installation succeeded.
+Run:
 ```
-pytest -vsx MetAromatic/test_runner_pair.py
+runner --help
 ```
+Which should return a help menu.
 Upon completion, the virtual environment can be deactivated by running:
 ```
 deactivate
 ```